 In the morning, resolve to focus on two or three promises from God (e.g. Psalm 145:18; Jeremiah 33:3; John 15:7).
 Ask God to show you sin in your life that needs to be confessed and forsaken.

 Add to the above promises your own concerns for you and your family, our church, our nation, and the world.
+Give particular attention to the COVID-19 pandemic and the widespread physical, mental, economic, and relational impact it is having.
+Plead with God to be merciful.

 Continue with your regular activities throughout the day, using your hunger as a reminder to love and trust God with the burdens on your heart.
 Pray silently as you work.
 If asked why you are not eating, simply say that you have chosen to fast on this day.